 INTJ - Introversion, Intuiting, Thinking, Judging

 As an INTJ, you're an original.
 You enjoy putting your ideas into action and reaching your goals.
 You can see the long-range picture easily.
-When you decide to do something, you commit for the long-term, organizing the project and following it through to its conclusion.
+When you decide to do something, you commit to the long term, organizing the project and following it through to its conclusion.
 You're highly independent.
 You expect a lot from yourself and others regarding performance.

 INFJ - Introversion, Intuiting, Feeling, Judging

 Meaning is extremely important to you if you're an INFJ.
 You want to understand people's motivations.
-You're conscientious and committed to your values.
-You want to do what's best for everyone.
+You're conscientious and committed to your values, and you want to do what's best for everyone.
 You're organized and decisive.